 However, dental hygienists don’t just clean your teeth.
 They help educate patients on their brushing and flossing habits, and make recommendations based on their findings during your exam.
-Your dental hygienist also takes and reviews x-rays and can often apply fluoride treatments and dental sealants based on their training and experience.
+Your dental hygienist also takes and reviews dental x-rays and can often apply fluoride treatments and dental sealants based on their training and experience.

 These professionals work closely with your dentist in Asheville to identify any potential problems with your teeth and support your oral health.
 Without dental hygienists, dentists would be overwhelmed keeping up with patients, and your Asheville dental practice wouldn’t run as efficiently!

 Encourage Proper Oral Health

 National Dental Hygiene Month is also about encouraging proper oral health and making sure people know how to take the best care of their smiles.
 Your dental hygiene plays an instrumental role in keeping your teeth and gums healthy for life.

 The American Dental Association recommends you keep up with your oral health by: